Boyhood

 Almost no memories remain to me of the

 bullies.
-Sometimes I can recall a playground, but so soon as I came inside my mind must
+Sometimes I can recall a playground, but so soon as I

 have drifted.
 My grades were acceptable,